An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Conventions and Notation

 \subsection{Arakelov-Green's Functions}

-Let $\nu$ be a probability measure on $\pberk$.
-The Arakelov-Green's function attached to $\nu$ is given where $C$ is a constant chosen to ensure When $\nu=\mu_{\phi}$ is the invariant measure associated to a rational map $\phi$, and $x,y\in \hberk$, a fundamental result (see \cite{BR}, Theorem 10.21 and the discussion following) is that $g_{\mu_\phi}(x,y)$ admits a decomposition as Here, $\delta(x,y)_{\infty}$ denotes the Hsia kernel relative to infinty (see \cite{BR}, Chapter 4) and $\hat{h}_{\phi}$ is the Berkovich canonical height attached to $\phi$ (see \cite{BR}, Chapter 10).
-We will be interested in the diagonal values of this function, and so we will mostly consider
+Let $\nu$ be a Radon probability measure on $\pberk$.
+The Arakelov-Green's function attached to $\nu$ is given where $C$ is a constant chosen to ensure When $\nu=\mu_{\phi}$ is the invariant measure associated to a rational map $\phi$, and $x,y\in \hberk$, a fundamental result (see \cite{BR}, Theorem 10.21 and the discussion following) is that $g_{\mu_\phi}(x,y)$ admits a decomposition as Here $\hat{h}_{\phi}$ is the Berkovich canonical height attached to $\phi$ given in $\aberk$ by (see \cite{BR}, Chapter 10) We will be interested in the diagonal values of the Arakelov-Green's function, and so we will mostly consider